brianfitzgerald/style_aligned_comfy/README.md

 ### Installation

 Simply download or git clone this repository in `ComfyUI/custom_nodes/`.
+Example workflows are included in `resources/`.